 Remove Thumbs.db File Using Command Prompt

-In the folder's properties window, go to "Customize" tab.
-Under "Optimize this folder for:", select the option that suits best.
+In the folder's properties window, go to the "Customize" tab.
+Under "Optimize this folder for:," select the option that suits best.
 Check the "Also apply this template to all subfolders" checkbox.
 Click "Apply" and "OK" to save changes.
-If there is more than more folder containing problematic files, repeat the steps and apply your preferred options to them.
+If there is more than one folder containing problematic files, repeat the steps and apply your preferred options to them.

 Perform A Clean Boot

-When you start Windows by using a normal startup operation, several applications and services start automatically, and then run in the background.
-These programs include basic system processes, antivirus software, system utility applications, and other software that has been previously installed.
+When you start Windows using a normal startup operation, several applications and services start automatically and then run in the background.
+These programs include basic system processes, antivirus software, system utility applications, and other previously installed software.
 These applications and services can cause software conflicts.
 A clean boot is performed to start Windows by using a minimal set of drivers and startup programs.
 This helps eliminate software conflicts that occur when you install a program or an update or when you run a program in Windows.
-To perform a clean boot, type "system configuration" in Search and click on the "System Configuration" result.

-In the System Configuration window, click the "Services" tab and mark the "Hide all Microsoft services" checkbox.
-Then, click "Disable all".
+Click the "Services" tab in the System Configuration window and mark the "Hide all Microsoft services" checkbox.
+Then, click "Disable all."